MartianZoo/solarnet/README.md

 http://kevinb9n.github.io

-I'd love to hear your thoughts and questions at kevinb9n@gmail.com or by any other means.
+Your thoughts and questions are welcome at kevinb9n@gmail.com or by whatever other means.